FACEM - provenience studies on pottery in the central mediterranean

 3. How to quote: FACEM delivers short and easy quoteable links.
 Representative samples are quoted with the fabric type that they represent, all other samples are quoted with their sample number.

-4. Production & sampling sites: for each fabric the proposed production site (red dot) and the sampling sites (blue dots) are indicated.
-If production site and sampling site are identical only a red dot is visible.
+4. Production & discovery sites: for each fabric the proposed production site (red dot) and the discovery sites (blue dots) are indicated.
+If production site and discovery site are identical only a red dot is visible.

 5. Representative sample: the representative sample is always shown in this place.